B.1 This Chapter outlines some key words and phrases that are used in the Privacy Act and the Australian Privacy Principles (APPs).

 B.124 Once an APP code is registered, an APP entity bound by the code must not do an act, or engage in a practice, that breaches that code.
 A breach of a registered APP code will be ‘an interference with the privacy of an individual’ by the entity under s 13(1)(b).

 B.125 A registered APP code does not replace the APPs for the entities which it binds, but operates in addition to the requirements of the APPs.
-For further discussion about the development of APP codes, and the requirements and process for recognition, see the Code Development Guidelines.
+For further discussion about the development of APP codes, and the requirements and process for recognition, see the Guidelines for Developing Codes.

 B.126 Section 6(8) provides that ‘the question whether bodies corporate are related to each other is determined in the manner in which that question is determined under the Corporations Act 2001’.